slalli/extendMprojects/README.md

   - replace and rename the old files
   - create new files and leave the original intact

-Simply copy the M routine anywhere in your system and run it by executing (from the M prompt):
+Simply copy the M routine anywhere in your system mapped to $zroutines and run it by executing (from the M prompt):

 `do start^extendMprojects`